These affordable gifts for watercolor artists are exactly what the artist in your life is wishing for! Make their day without breaking the bank.

 Watercolor pencils can be a great addition to watercolor paint.
 I like using them when I can't sit down and paint.
 They are also great for adding details to a painting.

 I have this Faber Castel set, which is great.
-Recently, I've been adding to my collection with the Caran D'Ache Museum Aquarelle pencils.
-These brands, along with Derwent are of great quality.
+Recently, I’ve been adding to my collection with the Caran D’Ache Museum Aquarelle pencils.
+These brands, along with Derwent, are of excellent quality.

 Read my post on how to use watercolor pencils.